 Antibiotic Medication Causing Nightmares

-One reader related this story:
+One person related this story:

 “I took levofloxacin (Levaquin) for a prostate infection.
 About two weeks after I started taking it I began to suffer from extreme anxiety and horrific nightmares.
 I thought I was losing my mind.
 It never occurred to me that the medication could have been the culprit; my doctor even said that it wasn’t the Levaquin.
 Searching the Internet proved I was not alone.
 My time in hell lasted for months.”

-Others have reported bad nightmares with this class of antiobiotics (quinolones like levofloxacin or ciprofloxacin).
+Others have reported bad nightmares with this class of antibiotics (quinolones like levofloxacin or ciprofloxacin).

-Stop-Smoking Drug Causing Nightmares
+Stop-Smoking Drug Causing Nightmares: